pythonian4000/supybot-roundup/README.txt

-This plugin supports querying Bugzilla installations, showing details about bugs, and reading bugmails sent from Bugzilla to show updates in an IRC channel.
-It supports working with multiple Bugzilla installations and can work across many channels and networks.
+This plugin supports querying Roundup installations, showing details about bugs, and reading bugmails sent from Roundup to show updates in an IRC channel.
+It supports working with multiple Roundup installations and can work across many channels and networks.

-The main commands you'll be interested in at first are "Bugzilla add", and then "query" and "bug".
-Then you should set the plugins.Bugzilla.defaultBugzilla configuration parameter.
+The main commands you'll be interested in at first are "Roundup add", and then "query" and "bug".
+Then you should set the plugins.Roundup.defaultRoundup configuration parameter.

-You will probably also want to enable plugins.Bugzilla.bugSnarfer, which catches the words "bug" and "attachment" in regular IRC conversation and displays details about that bug or attachment.
+You will probably also want to enable plugins.Roundup.bugSnarfer, which catches the words "bug" and "attachment" in regular IRC conversation and displays details about that bug or attachment.